HTML Syntax

 <wbr class = classname id = value style = css_style_rules title = text >

 NOTE: Only the start tag must be present.
 The element has no end tag.
 Remarks The <wbr> element denotes a soft line break, or a break that happens only when needed, as when the browser window gets small enough.
-It does not result in a line break; rather, it specifies a position within text where the browser may optionally break a line if necessary, sort of like the word wrap feature in most document editors.
-Line breaks are normally not inserted into text contained within a <nobr> block, which can produce some awkwardly long lines.
-If the text contains a <wbr> tag, however, it marks a location where the insertion of a line break is permitted.
+It does not result in a line break; rather, it specifies a position within text where the browser may optionally break a line if necessary, sort of like the word wrap feature in most document editors. <wbr> is particularly useful for setting soft breaks in exceptionally long words.
+Without the element, exceptionally long continuous words will not wrap even when the browser window gets small enough.
 Attributes The <wbr> element has no attribute of its own, but supports global attributes common to all HTML elements.
-Example <nobr>This line of text will not break, no matter how narrow the window gets.
-This one, however, will break after this word "however", <wbr> if the window gets small enough.</nobr> This line of text will not break, no matter how narrow the window gets.
-This one, however, will break after this word "however", if the window gets small enough.
-External References 4.5.28 The wbr element See Also BR NOBR
+Example The following example shows how the <wbr> element may be used.
+Show me External References 4.5.28 The wbr element See Also BR NOBR

 The <wbr> element denotes a soft line break, or a break that happens only when needed, as when the browser window gets small enough.